dodo295/Speech_Recognition_Commands/README.md

    You will find the test and validation files in the mfcc_feature directory and you can download the train pickle from this link https://drive.google.com/file/d/1WRHmXAPFMHimIaNdgyHBbVKS5xnTpC0d/view?usp=sharing

+# Description of Model Layers
+• Input

+    I use MFCC as the model’s input features.
+It consists of 20-dimensional MFCC.
-# Input & Output
+• Output

-• The input feature is MFCC 20 , and the output phoneme classes is reduced to 30 classes during evaluation.
+    The output phoneme classes is reduced to 30 classes during evaluation.

 • Batchnormalization Layer